-TABLE has just released new nutrition guidelines in order to improve the nutritional quality of the food items we distribute to children in our community!
+To ensure the nutritional quality of the food items we distribute to children in our community, all purchased and donated food is reviewed to ensure it follows our nutrition guidelines.
 We think this is a very important step to take in order to stay true to our mission of providing direct access to healthy and nutritious food to local children.

-After much research and reviewing the 2015-2020 Dietary Guidelines for Americans, we decided to implement limits on the amount of added sugar, saturated fat, and sodium in the non-perishable food items we deliver to children weekly.
-While there is no perfect system, we feel these guidelines will help improve the overall quality of the food we distribute, while also encouraging individuals and groups who donate food to TABLE to collect foods they would want their children to be eating.
-This is one small change that can help impact the overall health of many children in Orange County.
+After much research, we decided to implement limits on the amount of added sugar, saturated fat, and sodium in the non-perishable food items we deliver to children weekly.
+While there is no perfect system, we feel these guidelines help improve the overall quality of the food we distribute, while also encouraging individuals and groups who donate food to TABLE to collect foods they would want their children to be eating.
+This is one small process that can help impact the overall health of many children in Orange County.

 The 2015-2020 Dietary Guidelines for Americans suggest individuals “Limit calories from added sugars and saturated fats and reduce sodium intake.”
-Based on this, TABLE will be implementing the following limits on non-perishable items we distribute:
+Based on this, TABLE implements the following limits on non-perishable items we distribute:

 - 7g or less of added sugar per serving